Chapter 12: Travels and Trials

 The Animalian and Mineralite looked between the two and whispered to each other.
 This was exactly what Mylo had been afraid of.
 They would never agree to join their fight now.

-Junia stood up, gripping her quarterstaff.
+Silver Paladin stood up, gripping her quarterstaff.
 “Do you want to have a repeat of the first time we met?”

 “Whether they move on in the morning or go with us, they aren’t going anywhere tonight, right?”
 Mylo asked.

-Pierre grit his teeth.
+Masked Bandit grit his teeth.
 “I am not a monster.”

 “Then can we discuss this in the morning?”
 Mylo looked between the two warriors.

-Junia was the first to lower her weapon.
+Silver Paladin was the first to lower her weapon.
 “The possum speaks the truth.”

-Pierre grumbled something unsavory in Animalian under his breath.
+Masked Bandit grumbled something unsavory in Animalian under his breath.
 “Mark my words, this is a mistake.”

 Mylo woke with a headache and a lump on the side of his head the size of a harnak egg.
 He must have fallen out of the tree while he was sleeping.
 That hadn’t happened since he was a young child.